nuvi/feature_cop/README.md

 The following ENV values are available:

 1. **disabled** - during development, a feature can be completely disabled so it isn't seen or executed.
 2. **whitelist_only** - features can be turned on for specific users or groups.
+Requires config/feature_cop_whitelist.yml file.
 3. **sample10** - feature is enabled for roughly 10% of ids (statistically this ranges from 7% - 13%), includes whitelisted ids and excludes blacklisted ids
 4. **sample30** - feature is enabled for roughly 30% of ids (statistically this ranges from 24% - 36%), includes whitelisted ids and excludes blacklisted ids
 5. **sample50** - feature is enabled for roughly 50% of ids (statistically this ranges from 44% - 56%), includes whitelisted ids and excludes blacklisted ids

 6. **all_except_blacklist** - feature is enabled for everyone except a specified list of ids.
-These customers could be enterprise clients that must be notified before enabling new features, etc.
+These customers could be enterprise clients that must be notified before enabling new features, etc. Requires config/feature_cop_blacklist.yml file.
 6. **enabled** - enabled for all customers.
 At this point it is recommended to remove the feature flag from the system since the roll out is complete.